kiwix/kiwix-js/README.md

 ## Compatibility

 Since the app is written in HTML/JavaScript, it should work in most recent browser engines and many older ones too, depending on the Content
 Injection mode supported by the specific browser engine.
+Archives containing dynamic content (most non-Wikimedia archives) work much better in ServiceWorker mode (see above), but unfortunately this is not available in many older browsers.
+If you wish to read such archives, we would suggest that you upgrade to a browser that supports Service Workers (Chrome 58+, Firefox 61+ [not ESR versions], Edge 17+, Safari 12+).

 ### Officially supported platforms